-In a time of change, your ability to create an inspiring vision is what will draw people to your project, motivate them to stay, and inspire them to deliver results.
+In a time of change, your ability to create an inspiring vision will draw people to your project, motivate them to stay, and inspire them to deliver results.

-There is no fixed template for how to achieve this: no two inspiring leaders are the same.
-But just as every great painting is formed from the same basic colours, and every great piece of music comes from the same basic notes, so every great vision is formed from the same basic building blocks, combined and arranged in different ways.
+There is no fixed template for how to achieve this: no two great leaders are the same.
+But just as every great painting is formed from the same basic colours, and every great piece of music comes from the same basic notes, so every inspiring vision is formed from the same basic building blocks, combined in different ways.

-The third building block is to ask your audience to make a choice: are they with you?
+The third building of these building blocks is to ask your audience to make a choice: will they join you?

 The CEOs of Unilever and Apple both know this.
 In recent years both have effectively said to their shareholders, “This is where we are going.
 If you don’t like it, get out of the stock.”
 They are sure of their direction and they know that investors who are not committed to travelling the same path will be a drain on their time and energy.
 In a churning world, this is time and energy they do not have to spare.

-The same applies to your employees, customers, and anybody else whose support you want.
+The same applies to your investors, employees, customers, and anybody else whose support you need.
 Nobody can tell another person what to do.
-And no matter what they say to your face, each person will make up their own minds eventually anyway.
+And no matter what they say to your face, every person will make up their own minds anyway.

-The more you can inspire people to choose, for their own reasons, to travel with you through an imperfect world, the more you will build a team that actively works to find the opportunities in the problems that arise, rather than questioning every step of the journey.
+So the more that you can inspire people to choose, for their own reasons, to travel with you through an imperfect world, the more you will build a team that actively works with you to find the opportunities in the problems that arise, rather than questioning every step of the way.